 I vowed to be the perfect parent and to give her the best life possible.
 I didn’t want my daughter to miss out on any of the things that I had growing up, or face any of the challenges that I had faced in life so far.
 I chose not to seek too much guidance from my own parents, as, at the time, I felt I knew more than them and I partly blamed my upbringing for any imperfections which I believed had been a cause of detriment in my life so far – not that I thought they were bad parents, they had done their best with the knowledge and resources they had at the time, but I would learn from their mistakes and do better (which I think is a valid way of thinking, but I now see that many of what I thought were “mistakes”, were just uncomfortable times in my life, and not necessarily a detriment at all).
 Besides all that, my parents had only raised three children.
 They had only life experience to go by.
 I wanted the most “expert” opinions and advice, as is what seems to be the trend now days.

 On the flip side, if it was my child who was the one snatching toys or saying something mean, I justified it – she’s tired, she’s not feeling her best today, it’s not her fault.
 Plus, I thought every occurrence was a complete reflection of my parenting, rather than being partly due to her personality and/or just plain normal behaviour.
 My over-justification also stemmed from guilt.
 I felt guilt along with the responsibility to protect her from an imperfect world.
 I felt guilt that I was a single mother, guilt that we didn’t have much money, and guilt if I wasn’t with her every second of the day.
 I over compensated for any downfalls.
 If I didn’t do everything right, I would be a failure.
 These reactions, while meant with love and good intentions, I realise now, were slowly fueling something.
 They were contributing to the new-age characteristic we call ‘entitlement’.
+There are, of course, other much more influential factors that help to build a sense of entitlement, but it was the higher value that I was unknowingly placing on my daughter which I am focusing on.
 This sense of higher value stemmed simply from me putting my child’s needs, feelings and wants over others.
 All this protection and justification taught her that her needs were more important than anyone else’s, which is the opposite of teaching empathy.

 A little side thought: